-The Company manages its capital to ensure that it will be able to continue as a going concern while increasing the return to owners through the strive to improve the debt to equity ratio.
-The Company's overall strategy remains unchanged from last year.
+The Company manages its capital to ensure that it will be able to continue as a going concern while increasing the return to owners through the strive to improve the debt/equity ratio.

-The Company submits the relevant capital adequacy forms to its Regulator on a quarterly basis.
-As at 31 of December 2023, the Company's Own Funds comprised of entirely out of Common Equity Tier 1 capital.
+The Company submits the relevant capital adequacy forms to the Regulator on a quarterly basis.
+As at 31 of December 2024, the Company's Own Funds comprised of entirely out of Common Equity Tier 1 capital.

-Since 26th of June 2021, the Company, as the majority of EU investment firms, has been subject to the capital adequacy and overall risk management requirements arising from the Investment Firm European prudential framework, which consists of EU Regulation 2019/33 on the prudential requirements of investment firms ("Investment Firm Regulation" or "IFR") and EU Directive 2019/2034 on the prudential supervision of investment firms ("Investment Firm Directive" or "IFD"), as the latter has been harmonized through the issuance of the Cyprus Law on the Prudential Supervision of Investment Firms (165(I)/2021).
+Since 26th of June 2021, the Company, as the majority of EU investment firms, has been subject to the capital adequacy and overall risk management requirements arising from the investment firm European prudential framework, which consists of EU Regulation 2019/2033 on the prudential requirements of investment firms ("Investment Firm Regulation" or "IFR") and EU Directive 2019/2034 on the prudential supervision of investment firms ("Investment Firm Directive" or "IFD"), as the latter has been harmonized through the issuance of the Cyprus Law on the Prudential Supervision of Investment Firms (165(I)/2021).